florianeckerstorfer/florian.ec/content/projects/raptorize-safari/index.md

 slug: raptorize-safari
 title: Raptorize for Safari
 description: Extension for Safari to raptorize any website.
-# since: October 2011
+date: 2011-10-01
+category: Extensions and Plugins
 tags: [extension, safari, javascript, jquery]
-category: Extensions and Plugins
+active: false
 ---

 Extension for Safari to raptorize any website.